BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

     main.c -o main.elf
 ```

-Using the build script, let's compile the basic source code using the RPI specific options.
-Here,
+_THIS IS EXPECTED TO FAIL_: Using the build script, let's compile the basic source code using the
-we compile for the RPI3.
-(I've shortened the output so it's easier to read on-screen)
+RPI specific options.
+Here, we compile for the RPI3.
+(I've shortened the output so it's easier to

-**THIS IS EXPECTED TO FAIL**
+read on-screen).

 ```sh
 valvers-new/arm-tutorial-rpi/part-1/armc-00 $ ./build.sh rpi3